-Regency Mines sold its interests in its Fraser Range project to Ram Resources Limited (“Ram”), a company listed on the Australian Stock Exchange (ASX:RMR).
+Regency sold its interests in its Fraser Range project to Ram Resources ltd (“Ram”), a company listed on the Australian Stock Exchange (ASX:RMR).
 As a result of this transaction, Ram has been able to raise A$1.5 million and intends to carry out exploration and drilling in 2014.
 Regency is left with a 19.9% interest in Ram, the right to appoint directors, a royalty interest, and a 20% carried interest in the project and performance shares in Ram.

 Ram has carried out geophysical and geochemical work and identified a number of targets for both gold and base metals.
 Any Ram success in the Fraser Range area would be a powerful stimulant for Regency’s own performance.